-If using an across the hearth connection, then the cast firefronts are notched and the supply pipe can be routed through this.
+If using an across the hearth connection, then the firefront is notched and the supply pipe can be routed through this.

 The gas pipe must be suitably protected where it passes through fireplace openings.
 Any sleeving should be sealed to the pipe at its ends.